Transportation Secretary Pete Buttigieg: Supply chain issues to plague U.S. well ‘into next year’

 Last week, images of more than 60 cargo container ships crammed with goods and supplies, waiting outside two California ports, received wide attention.
 The ships are expected to be stuck for months at the ports before they can be unloaded.

+The backlog has many fearing that widespread shortages in consumer goods will impact the holiday shopping season.
+Mr. Buttigeg refused to address such concerns, arguing simply that the upcoming holidays would be better than last year because of the receding threat of COVID-19.

+“Every family makes its own preparations for Christmas,” he said.
+“What I know is that the holidays are going to be a lot better this year than they were last year because a year ago millions of Americans were sliding into poverty … a year ago a lot of us were gathering with loved ones over a screen.”

-Mr. Buttieg told CNN the situation only strengthens the need for Congress to pass the $1.2 trillion infrastructure package.
+While short on immediate solutions to the supply chain crunch, Mr. Buttigeg added the situation only strengthens the need for Congress to pass the $1.2 trillion infrastructure package.

 “There is $17 billion in the president’s infrastructure plan for ports, alone, and we need to deal with the long-term issues that have made us vulnerable to these kinds of bottlenecks when there are demand fluctuations and disruptions,” he said.

-At the moment the infrastructure bill is being held hostage by far-left House Democrats who demand its passage only after the Senate approves President Biden’s $3.5 trillion social spending bill.
+At the moment, the infrastructure bill is being held hostage by far-left House Democrats who demand its passage only after the Senate approves President Biden’s $3.5 trillion social spending bill.

 Sign up for Daily Newsletters